 Above the island, the ceiling space becomes completely functional.
 A sequence of rhythmic profiles with inset LEDs create a changing configuration of elegant hanging space and incorporating units that gently slide down from the framework for use as both display and storage.

-The surrounding wall space is designed with modulatory in mind, Walnut cabinets, shelving and bottle stores can be arranged to suit the user and are backlit to illuminate their contents.
+The surrounding wall space is designed with modularity in mind, Walnut cabinets, shelving and bottle stores can be arranged to suit the user and are backlit to illuminate their contents.
 The cabinetry, and any additional Fenix work surfaces and appliances required by the consumer are then concealed behind sliding walnut doors giving a slick, tidy feel to the space.